3.1 Lab Goals

 The summary statistic suggests that Colorado Springs has more population than BUF.
 Next, let’s look at the data frame more carefully by sub-setting particular records based some conditions.

-# subset the "population" column from the "pop_cos" data frame
+# return as DATAFRAME: subset the "population" column from the "pop_cos" data frame

 pop_cos['population']